jackbrewer7/react-aws-template/README.md

 - Open project in IntelliJ
 - Open as Maven project
 - Open the terminal in IntelliJ

-Some dependencies may have to be installed
+- Some dependencies may have to be installed
   - Java
   - Node
   - NPM
   - Maven
   - Gulp
--- npm install --global gulp-cli (inside root of directory)
+    -npm install --global gulp-cli (inside root of directory)

-Then run:
 - mvn clean install
+- java -jar target/yourwebsite-1.0-SNAPSHOT.jar
+- Open up Chrome to http://localhost:5000/

+Here you will see a basic app with a create user and get all users functionality.
+This will not work until you set up AWS credentials and Dynamo backend in AWS.

+## Steps to hookup backend

+# Finish this once I am done refactoring code